robstave/angular2-training/session-four/page1.md

 If you run the code at this point, you will see a data structure with our values displayed at the bottom.
 They will change as you type.

-Note however..that at this point, there is nothing going on in the controller.
+Note however..that at this point, there is no data being sent to the component.

 ![Form](https://github.com/robstave/angular2-training/blob/master/session-four/images/form1.png "Form")

 We can pass on the data to the component through an onSubmit function.

-In template-fm.component.ts add:
+In _template-fm.component.ts_ add:

 ```typescript
 import { Component, OnInit } from '@angular/core';